White German Chocolate Cake with Cheesecake Center Recipe – Decadent Fusion Dessert

 • Beat the cream cheese and sugar together until smooth.

-• Add eggs one at a time, followed by vanilla extract.
+• Add eggs one at a time and vanilla extract (optional).
 Mix again but avoid overmixing.

-• Pour the cheesecake mixture into a 6-inch round pan lined with parchment paper.
+• Pour the cheesecake mixture into a round pan lined with parchment paper.

 • Make the White German Chocolate Cake Layers

-• Melt Chocolate: Use a double boiler or microwave in 15-second intervals, stirring in between.
-Let it cool.
+• Melt Chocolate: Use a double boiler or microwave in 15-second intervals, stir in between.

 • Dry Mix: Whisk flour, baking powder, and salt in a bowl.